-AH: I'm a great lover of short fiction and are verv few publishers there specializing in short stories.
-Plus, I wanted to consolidate the reputations of those authors in the independent press who had many stories published but ultimately little to show Magazines come and go, but anthologies and collections tend to stand the test of time.
+AH: I'm a great lover of short fiction and there are very few publishers specializing in short stories.
+Plus, I wanted to consolidate the reputations of those authors in the independent press who had many stories published but ultimately little to show for it.
+Magazines come and go, but anthologies and collections tend to stand the test of time.
 As a promoter of short fiction and an enthusiast for the independent press, my desire was to forge ahead in this particular market, and make Elastic stand out from those publishers who have more diverse catalogues.